Low-overhead quantum computing with the color code: Semi-transparent domain walls in the color code

 \section{Semi-transparent domain walls in the color code}

 In the main text, the color code was used as a quantum error-correcting code.
 To perform fault-tolerant logical measurements, lattice surgery was implemented by measuring a new stabilizer group of a merged code.
 Different choices of these stabilizers connecting the ancilla system to the data qubits give rise to different logical measurements.
 In order to capture the physics of the different stabilizers that make this connection during lattice surgery protocols, we turn to the theory of domain walls.
 More generally, we use {\it semi-transparent} domain walls to perform an arbitrary pair of commuting measurements.
+This appendix summarises some key details of semi-transparent domain walls that we use in this work.
+A comprehensive discussion on semi-transparent domain walls in the color code is given in~\cite{kesselring2022anyon}.

 Here, after briefly reviewing the anyons, boundaries and transparent domain walls of the color code, we focus on a specific semi-transparent domain wall already encountered in the main text.
 This example serves to illustrate the essential physics before we generalise to describe all semi-transparent domain walls of the color code phase.
 Finally, we study the semi-transparent domain walls in the unfolded picture.